Dre Campbell Farm

 Also, while watching the plant grow from scratch may be fun and interesting, some may choose to plant seedlings.

 Once you are ready to plant them, find the perfect location.
-Zucchini thrive in areas with plenty of sunlight and enough space to grow.
+Zucchini thrives in areas with plenty of sunlight and enough space to grow.

 After you have chosen the right area to plant your zucchini, it is time to prepare your soil.

 If you plant the seeds directly, plant them half an inch deep in the soil.
 If you are planting a seedling, keep ample space between each plant.
-Approximately two feet apart is enough space.
+Approximately 2 feet of space is enough.

 Care and Maintenance